 Norco’s full-suspension mountain bikes are ridden by some of the best off-road racers in the world, frequently helping them to get podium finishes.

 If you’re just a recreational rider looking to have some fun on the weekends, we recommend the Storm, Fluid, or Revolver series.
 These are budget aluminum bikes with decent suspension and dependable components.

-If you’re more serious about trails, definitely consider Aurum, Sight, or Optic lines, to name a few.
+If you’re more serious about trails, definitely consider Range, Sight, or Optic lines, to name a few.
 These are collections of mid-range and high-end FS bikes that can shred trails and downhill courses.

 Norco also offers a few fat bikes, amply called Bigfoot.
 These come with or without front suspension and are an excellent choice for backpacking or all-year riding.